Walking

 normal walking pace is Naismith's 3 mph

-and more for slower speeds - see item 6) below.
+and a proportionate addition for slower speeds - see item 6) below.

 3) Total steep/difficult descent